 The Randolph A. Frank Prize for the Performing Arts

-Nominations for the 2024 Randolph A. Frank Prize close February 15, 2024.
+Nominations for the 2026 Randolph A. Frank Prize are now open and close on Sunday, February 15, 2026.

 The mission of the Randolph A. Frank Prize for the Performing Arts is to recognize and reward individual performing artists and dedicated educators who enrich the quality of the performing arts in Palm Beach County, Florida.
 All established and emerging individuals who regularly perform or engage in performing arts education in Palm Beach County are eligible for consideration for the Prize, which will be awarded annually.
+Performing artists and arts educators of many kinds are eligible, not just musicians.
+Writers, designers (costume, lighting, props, scenic, sound), and production technicians are not eligible.
+Applicants may self-nominate or be nominated by someone else who can speak to their artistic contributions, and may apply for one or all relevant categories.

 Prize Categories: